space to create

 The excellent acoustics and large orchestra pit in the Empie Theatre allow us to produce large-scale musicals there with full orchestra and no amplification — reminiscent of Broadway's Golden Era, and excellent training for students of musical theatre.

 The Baker Center for the Arts was built in 1976 with funding from Dexter F. and Dorothy H. Baker, two of the Lehigh Valley's most generous patrons of the arts.
 Designed by world-renowned architect Philip Johnson, the building features a 220-foot, glass-covered galleria, bisecting the structure.
 The building houses the Art, Music and English Departments and the Martin Art Gallery, in addition to theatre facilities.
-Read about it in the Chronicle of Higher Education.

 Photos, from top: "Rite," choreographed by Charles O. Anderson for Master Choreographers 2010, photo by Matthew Wright; The Baker Center for the Arts, home of the Empie Theatre, photo by Lawrence Biemiller; the set of Oklahoma!
 2008, on the Empie Theatre stage, directed by Charles Richter, set design by Curtis Dretsch, lighting by John Gavin '09, choreography by Karen Dearborn.